silbinarywolf/preferdiscretegpu/README.md

 For laptops with multiple GPUs, its likely that applications won't launch using the discrete GPU on Windows, but rather the integrated GPU.
 This can lead to real-time applications like games under-performing by default, which is not the ideal user experience.

+This library exports global variables for NVIDIA and AMD drivers so that they use high performance graphics rendering settings.

 ## Install

 ```